 The aquatic ecosystems in the Pacific Southwest Region historically sustained unique and diverse communities of fish and other aquatic organisms, many of which, including salmon, trout, suckers, and lamprey, are important economic and cultural resources.
 However, aquatic species represent some of the most imperiled organisms in our region.
 There are many aquatic species listed under the Endangered Species Act, with many others protected by state law or listed as species of concern in state wildlife action plans.

 The Service's goal is to achieve and maintain sustainable populations of aquatic species.
 That means the agency is working to recover species listed as endangered or threatened under the Endangered Species Act, such as winter-run Chinook salmon, Lahontan cutthroat trout, and cui-ui.
 The program also works to restore declining populations of other species and to prevent the decline of otherwise healthy populations by restoring habitat, controlling invasive species, and monitoring aquatic species survival and mortality.

 Today's water project operations are a necessary part of our life in the west.
-Projects such as California's Central Valley Project Improvement Act and Nevada's Newlands Project provide water essential for communities, industries, and agriculture.
-Unfortunately, habitat loss and degradation, primarily as a result of providing water for human uses, is one of the primary reasons for the decline of native species, along with invasive species and, increasingly, the impacts of climate change.
+Projects such as California's Central Valley Project and Nevada's Newlands Project provide water essential for communities, industries, and agriculture.
+Unfortunately, habitat loss and degradation, primarily as a result of providing water for human uses, is one of the primary reasons for the decline of native species, along with invasive species.

 Add in the issues of managing invasive species, non-point source pollution, and the effects of a changing climate, and the challenge of conserving aquatic habitat becomes increasingly complex.